dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 and not of the four quantities 𝐺, 𝑚, 𝑟, and 𝑐 separately.
 That information is the great simplification.

-Step 4: Use physical knowledge to narrow the possibilities The space of possible functions—here, all nonpathological functions of one variable—is vast.
+Step 4: Use physical knowledge to narrow the possibilities The space of possible functions — here, all nonpathological functions of one variable — is vast.
 Therefore, the fourth and final step is to narrow the possibilities for 𝑓 by incorporating physical knowledge.
-First, imagine increasing the effect of gravity by increasing the mass 𝑚—which increases 𝐺𝑚/𝑟𝑐2.
+First, imagine increasing the effect of gravity by increasing the mass 𝑚 — which increases 𝐺𝑚/𝑟𝑐2.

 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae